UK resident non-UK domiciliaries: the remittance basis

 It is not unusual for non-doms who are living in the UK to create a trust, or to have created a trust before becoming resident in the UK, or indeed to be a beneficiary of a trust created by a non-UK domiciled family member.

-The rules governing the UK tax treatment of trusts are complex in the extreme, and beyond the scope of this note.
-However, as a general principle, the exposure to UK taxation will be minimised if the trust structure holds no UK assets, the settlor (if UK resident but non-UK domiciled) claims the remittance basis, and, if there are distributions or benefits to beneficiaries who are remittance basis users, those distributions or benefits are received outside the UK and are not subsequently remitted to the UK.
+The rules governing the UK tax treatment of trusts are complex, and beyond the scope of this note.
+However, as a general principle, the exposure to UK taxation will be minimised if the trust structure holds no UK assets, the settlor remains non-UK domiciled and, if there are distributions or benefits to individuals who are remittance basis users, those distributions or benefits are received outside the UK and are not subsequently remitted to the UK.

 Complexity of the remittance basis